 If there was one reason to believe that ubiquitous receptionist, Hilda Porter may have been on the Intelligence payroll, it is that despite earning as little as £50 a year as a hotel manageress, each of two trips she made to the Canary Islands in the first six months of 1922 would have cost in excess of £1000 in today’s money (about £30-37 in 1922) 5.
 Another Westminster regular making trips to the Islands at this time was 25 year-old Makgill recruit — John Baker White, an early member of the British Fascisti whose own colourful espionage career is regaled at length in his 1970 autobiography, True Blue.
 John Beckett and British Fascisti founder, Rotha Lintorn Orman also making regular trips to the Island, and it may be worth noting that Baker White’s wife, Sybil Irene Graham shared an Elm Park Gardens address with Orman at the time her husband was being enlisted into the Fascisti and Makgill organisations.
 And significantly perhaps, Lintorn Orman spent the last few years of her life in Las Palmas, where Porter was heading.

-The first trip is made in January on the St Margaret of Scotland to Las Palmas, Canary Islands.
-The second trip takes place in June, where she sails on the Garth Castle to Tenerife.
+Porter’s first trip to the Canaries is made in 1922.
+The ship was the St Margaret of Scotland and it sailed from London to the port of Las Palmas in Gran Canaria in the last week of January.
+The second trip took place in June, when Hilda sailed on the Garth Castle to Tenerife.
 On the second trip she travels with a ‘T.M Reid’ born 1867.
 The home address that Reid provides is Springfield Road in Chelmsford, the location of the Empire Theatre – owned by theatre owner and movie distributor Clifford Stuart Reid.
 Little is known about Clifford Reid.
 There’s certainly no trace of his birth in the records listed under any of the details revealed during his lifetime.

 We see Clifford Reid for the first time in the 1911 census occupying a room at a modest lodging house run by Arthur Poulton and his wife Rose at Regina Road, New Street, Chelmsford.
 A kinematograph operator from Skipton and a vocalist with the Lyric Company are lodging with him.
 The census sheet lists him as ‘Clifford Stuart Reid’ born in Peterborough, Cambridgeshire in 1883.
 His occupation is recorded as ‘Theatre Manager Proprietor’.